About Us

 Dr. Godfrey P. Oakley Jr. MD, MSPM

 The Center for Spina Bifida Prevention was founded in 2012 at Emory University, Rollins School of Public Health.
-The Center is directed by Dr. Godfrey P. Oakley, Jr., MD, MSPM, former Director of the Division of Birth Defects at the Centers for Disease Control and Prevention (CDC).
+Dr. Godfrey P. Oakley, Jr., MD, MSPM, was the founding director of the Center.
+He is also the former Director of the Division of Birth Defects at the Centers for Disease Control and Prevention (CDC).

 Dr. Oakley is the world’s leading expert in the prevention of spina bifida and anencephaly.